replete/biscuitman/README.md

 #### [View demo](https://replete.github.io/biscuitman)

 I didn't like sending 100KB+ for a simple cookie consent solution so I wrote this.
-It's currently **2.9kB/br or 3.4kB/gz**, including CSS.
-It's designed to be as small as possible with a good enough featureset for basic cookie consent.
+It's currently **3.1kB/br or 3.6kB/gz**, including CSS.
+It's designed to be as small as possible with an adequate featureset for basic website cookie consent.

 - Stores consent in `localStorage`, exposes in `window.Consent` and through custom events fired on `document`
 - Handles consent granulated by custom sections (e.g. essential, performance, analytics...)
 - Optionally shows user specific cookie details
+- Cookies/localstorage items removed on rejection/invalidation, if cookie details added
 - Fully customizable strings so you can serve localized strings if you want
 - Overridable localStorage key, consent global
 - Simple flat configuration object